Banshee1221/markdown-cv/index.md

 `2014`
 __<u>Tutor</u>__ --- _Software Carpentry, University of Cape Town_ ([Source.](https://software-carpentry.org/blog/2014/12/cape-town-swc.html))
 - Assisted in tutoring researchers in Bash, Python and Git at the Software Carpentry meeting at the University of Cape Town.

-`2012-2013`
-__<u>Volunteer Technical Assistant</u>__ --- _University of the Western Cape_
-- Assisted with managing a computer laboratory for Computer Literacy.
-Duties included operating system installation, hardware repair and other administrative duties.

 ## Education